Short Mental State Examination

 • CVS risk factors (e.g. ↑BP) risk of both Alzheimer's disease and vascular dementia

-• The Mini-Mental Status Exam (MMSE) is the best-studied instrument for screening for cognitive impairment
+• The Mini-Mental Status Exam (MMSE) is a well studied instrument for screening for cognitive impairment

-• The accuracy of the MMSE depends upon a person's age and educational level
+• Its accuracy depends upon a person's age and educational level

 • Early detection of dementia is important for both the patient and care givers